What should I expect from my first appointment?

 What forms of payment does Las Vegas Myofascial Release accept?

 Payment is expected at the time of treatment.
-Cash is preferred, Credit and Debit Card and PayPal are also forms of acceptable payment.
+Cash is preferred, Credit and Debit Card are also forms of acceptable payment.
 Las Vegas Myofascial release Gift Certificates are also accepted.
 We will be happy to provide you with a payment receipt so you can submit to your insurance company.
 Reimbursement will depend on your policy cover for massage therapy.

 How do I find out more about MFR?